pantheon-systems/documentation/source/content/guides/autopilot-custom-upstream/02-autopilot-custom-upstream-config.md

 ## Autopilot Enabled on Downstream Sites Only

 This use case is considered the standard use case for Autopilot.
 Autopilot always checks for an upstream in Pantheon’s maintained upstream library or a Custom Upstream created by the user.
 Autopilot applies the updates from the upstream alongside other modules/plugins/themes.
-This scenario makes the most sense for customers who are using their upstream as a boilerplate.
+This scenario makes the most sense if you are using your Custom Upstream as a boilerplate template.

 **Pros**: